Understanding FeNO

 FeNO for Asthma Diagnosis

-Asthma can be challenging to diagnose because symptoms like cough, breathlessness and wheezing occur in many other conditions.
-FeNO adds clarity by providing an objective measure of airway inflammation which is an important feature of asthma.
+Asthma can be challenging to diagnose because symptoms such as cough, breathlessness and wheezing are common in a number of other respiratory conditions.
+FeNO testing brings clarity by providing an objective measurement of airway inflammation, which is a key feature of asthma.

-Raised FeNO results support a diagnosis of asthma, particularly when used alongside history taking and lung function tests.
-FeNO is helpful when spirometry is normal or when symptoms are unclear.
-It allows clinicians to understand whether inflammation is contributing to symptoms and whether inhaled corticosteroids are likely to be effective.
+Raised FeNO results support an asthma diagnosis, particularly when combined with a patient’s medical history and lung function tests.
+FeNO is especially valuable when spirometry appears normal or when symptoms are inconsistent or difficult to interpret.
+The test helps clinicians determine whether inflammation is driving symptoms and whether inhaled corticosteroids are likely to be beneficial.

-Using FeNO early in the diagnostic process can reduce delays, prevent unnecessary treatments and improve confidence in clinical decisions.
+Incorporating FeNO early in the diagnostic pathway can reduce uncertainty, avoid unnecessary treatment trials and improve confidence in clinical decision making.

 FeNO for Asthma Monitoring

-• support decisions about adjusting inhaled corticosteroid doses
+• guide decisions around increasing or reducing inhaled corticosteroid doses

 FeNO for Children

-FeNO testing is suitable for children and young people and is often easier for them than spirometry because it requires a gentle, steady breath rather than a forced manoeuvre.
-This makes FeNO particularly valuable in paediatric asthma pathways.
+FeNO testing is suitable for children and young people and is often easier for them to complete than traditional lung function tests like spirometry.
+Because the test requires only a calm, steady breath rather than a forceful exhalation, it is a practical option in paediatric asthma pathways.

-• support early diagnosis when symptoms are unclear
+• support early diagnosis when symptoms are variable or unclear

-• reduce the risk of over or under treating asthma
+• reduce the risk of both over-treatment and under-treatment

-• assist clinicians in reviewing asthma control during follow up
+• help clinicians review asthma control during routine follow-up

 Talk to Our Team